-test aerosol: polydisperse solid-phase (i.e., dry) potassium chloride (KCl) particles generated from an aqueous solution, used in this standard to determine the particle size efficiency of the device under test.
+test aerosol: polydisperse solid-phase (i.e., dry) potassium chloride (KCl) particles generated from an aqueous solution, used in this standard to determine the particle size removal efficiency of the device-air cleaner under test.
 Generation of the test aerosol is described in Section 5.3.

-test rig: the total assembly consisting of the test duct, the aerosol generator, the loading dust feeder, the particle counters and associated accessories, the instrumentation, and the monitoring equipment.
+test rig: the total complete assembly of equipment used for testing performance of an air cleaner, consisting of the test duct, the aerosol generator, the loading dust feeder, the particle counters and associated accessories, the instrumentation, and the monitoring equipment.